 - 72. Sea levels have risen at twice the rate in the past 30 years.
-Between January 2020 and November 2022 levels rose by nearly 10mm, accounting for 10 percent of the total rise in sea levels since satellite measuring began 30 years ago.
-75 percent of this can be attributed to glacier mass loss and ocean thermal expansion, i.e. the expansion of water as it absorbs heat. - 73.
+Between January 2020 and November 2022 levels rose by nearly 10mm, accounting for 10 percent of the total rise in sea levels since satellite measuring began 30 years ago.73 75 percent of this can be attributed to glacier mass loss and ocean thermal expansion, i.e. the expansion of water as it absorbs heat.74 - 73.
 Sea level rise has significant impacts on coastal communities.
-Since the 1960s in many places coastal flooding has almost doubled in frequency. - 74.
+Since the 1960s in many places coastal flooding has almost doubled in frequency.75 - 74.
 Coastal ecosystems such as saltmarshes, mangroves or dunes are important habitats whilst also serving as coastal protection.
-As sea levels rise, these habitats are less and less able to adapt and continue providing ecosystem services.
-Expected impacts include habitat contraction, loss of functionality and biodiversity.
-Depending on the level of sea level rise, the IPCC projects that 20-90 percent of coastal wetlands, which often act as carbon storage, will be lost. - 75.
+As sea levels rise, these habitats are less and less able to adapt and continue providing ecosystem services.76 Expected impacts include habitat contraction, loss of functionality and biodiversity.77 Depending on the level of sea level rise, the IPCC projects that 20-90 percent of coastal wetlands, which often act as carbon storage, will be lost.78 - 75.
 Beyond these impacts on the environment, sea level rise is also projected to have adverse consequences for global peace and security.
 The preambular language of UNCLOS emphasises the Convention's role in strengthening peace, security, cooperation and friendly relations amongst States.
 With coastal regions at risk, many communities will be forced to relocate as areas become uninhabitable.
-Intruding salt water contaminates freshwater and land, threatening livelihoods and food security.
-On Conflict can arise over access to living space, drinking water and other vital resources.
-In February 2023, the UN Security Council for the first time ever held a debate about the implications of sea level rise for global peace and security. - 76.
+Intruding salt water contaminates freshwater and land, threatening livelihoods and food security.79 Conflict can arise over access to living space, drinking water and other vital resources.
+In February 2023, the UN Security Council for the first time ever held a debate about the implications of sea level rise for global peace and security.80 - 76.
 Even if current emissions were to be lowered quickly, sea level rise is irreversible.
-By 2050, sea levels are likely to have risen between 15 to 30 centimetres.
-Importantly, however, emissions reductions can still have significant effects beyond 2050.
-The IPCC estimates that over the next 2000 years, limiting global temperature increase to 1.5°C would entail global mean sea level rise of about 2-3 m, whereas a 2°C temperature increase would already entail a 2-6 m increase in global mean sea level.
-Page 15.
+By 2050, sea levels are likely to have risen between 15 to 30 centimetres.81 Importantly, however, emissions reductions can still have significant effects beyond 2050.
+The IPCC estimates that with a global temperature increase of 3-4°C, sea levels are likely to rise by about 700 centimetres by 2100.
+In contrast, with a lower global temperature increase of 2°C, sea level rise would also be significantly lower at about 500 centimetres by 2100.82